victorRFmiranda/sim_ros_interface/README.md

 Plugin 'ROSInterface': load succeeded.

 ```
 In the positive case, your simulator is communicating with ROS.
 You are ready to load a EspeleoRobô model and play with it.
-Please go to the `https://github.com/ITVRoC/espeleo_vrep_simulation` to get instruction on how to obtain and load the models.

 ## Troubleshooting